roglaend/wasm-master/README.md

 These folders were part of early development, experimentation, or learning phases and are **not used in the final system**:

 - **`archive/`**
-  Contains old, unusable code primarily from the very beginning of the project.
+  Contains exploratory code and previously working models from various stages of the project, including approaches and tools that were either superseded by the final design or no longer function due to the system's evolved architecture.
+  Where the ones of note are: "composed-grpc", "modular-grpc" and "modular-ws".

 - **`paxos-rust/`**
-  Early Paxos prototyping in native Rust.
-This version was eventually abandoned in favor of the Wasm-based approach.
+  Early Paxos prototype implemented in native Rust.
+It was not finished to match the modularity and feature set of the final Wasm-based system.

 - **`pocs/`**
-  Proof of concepts used for testing various ideas during early development stages.
+  Proof of concepts used for testing various ideas during development stages, which still works.

 - **`wasm-examples/`**
   Examples from WebAssembly tutorials and documentation used to understand capabilities.
 Not part of the production system.